-Projects most favoured are those that have the potential to result in lasting benefit, either through the intrinsic quality of the new ideas being put forward, or through the quantity of teachers and/or pupils who will share in the benefit.
+Projects most favoured are those that have the potential to result in lasting benefit, either through the intrinsic quality of the new ideas being put forward, or through the quantity of training or resources, and the numbers of teachers and/or pupils who will share in the benefit.

-Larger corporate applications will be scrutinised carefully to ensure that they are sustainable and give value for money.
+Corporate applications will be scrutinised carefully to ensure that they are sustainable, give value for money and deliver our mission.

-Grants will not normally be made for a period in excess of five years.
-It is not usual for the Trust to be seen to directly fund salaries.
+It is not usual for the Trust to directly fund salaries.

 - National Association of Teachers in Home Economics